mustafaturan/mnesiam/README.md

 If you are not using `libcluster` or similar clustering library then:

-- When a node joins to an erlang/elixir cluster, run `Mnesiam.init_store()` function on the *new node*; this will init and copy table contents from other online nodes.
+- When a node joins to an erlang/elixir cluster, run `Mnesiam.init_mnesia()` function on the *new node*; this will init and copy table contents from other online nodes.

 Enjoy!